 Steps

-You can see how much I love this pasta format from the recipes I’ve prepared, which can mainly be found in Sicily but have also been available in Rome for a couple of years.
+You can tell how much I like them from the recipes I’ve prepared with this pasta type, mainly found in Sicily but also available in Rome for a couple of years.

-I prepare the meat sauce: in the pot, with a drizzle of extra virgin olive oil, I brown the sofrito mix.
-I add the two types of ground meat and brown them until they are golden.
-I pour in the white wine and, as soon as it evaporates, I add the tomato paste and puree.
+I prepare the meat sauce: in the pot, with a drizzle of EVO oil, I brown the mixed mirepoix.
+I add both types of ground meat and let them brown until golden.
+I deglaze with white wine, and as soon as it evaporates, I add tomato paste and puree.
 I adjust the salt, add fresh bay leaves, and let it cook for 1 hour.

-With the peeler, I peel the eggplants and cut them into large cubes with the vegetable chopper.
-I season them with salt and oil, place them on parchment paper on the crisp plate, and cook them at maximum power for 20 minutes in crisp mode in the microwave.
+Using the vegetable peeler, I peel the eggplants and cut them into large cubes with the vegetable slicer.
+I season them with salt and oil, place them on parchment paper on the crisp plate, and cook at maximum power for 20 minutes in crisp mode in the microwave.

 When everything is ready, I assemble the ingredients.